 This is another post I hate to write, as I am not sure it will do any good.
 One thing that is consistent about marijuana users (or any drug user) is the certainty they have that they know what they are doing, and that the drug use is not harming them in any way.
 I know this as I used a lot of marijuana in my early youth, and no one could tell me anything, as I thought I knew it all.

 I ran into a friend of mine the other day, and they like to smoke pot.
-That's their business and all, but unfortunately, in most cases, the business of marijuana users ends up spilling out into everyone Else's business in short order.
+That's their business and all, but unfortunately, in most cases, the business of marijuana users ends up spilling out into everyone else's business in short order.
 In my article "The Unwritten Social Contract" I advance the theory (or fact) that everyone has a duty to take care of themselves, to the best extent possible.
 Marijuana users often end up falling off this wagon, as their actions tend to make them dependent on others.
 And they often end up starting trouble with others as well.

-Marijuana users will bore you for hours about how safe their drug is, and how users of marijuana has been persecuted through the years and how it should be legalized, etc. As I pointed out in my "Emotional Vampires" article, this is nothing more than a variation of the "Friend with Perpetual Problem" gambit and the "Political Junkie" gambit.
+Marijuana users will bore you for hours about how safe their drug is, and how users of marijuana have been persecuted through the years and how it should be legalized, etc. As I pointed out in my "Emotional Vampires" article, this is nothing more than a variation of the "Friend with Perpetual Problem" gambit and the "Political Junkie" gambit.
 How can they be expected to get a job and settle down while marijuana is still illegal!
 There are, we are told, "greater issues at stake".

 The nature of the drug plays into this effect, and causes other effects as well.
 It is not hard to spot a marijuana user, even without a urine test.
 They tend to socialize only with their own kind, have difficulty interacting with others who are not stoners, get into contretemps with neighbors and coworkers, are always "starting something", are often unemployed or underemployed, and often end up in trouble with the Police or have other long-standing legal problems.